PacktPublishing/Software-Architecture-with-Cpp/ch02/README.md

 ### Prerequisites

 Install the following software:

 - CMake 3.15
-- Conan 1.34
+- Conan 1.34.1
 - GCC 10

-Assuming you're on Linux, configure a hosacpp Conan profile and remotes by running:
+Assuming you're on Linux or using WSL, configure a hosacpp Conan profile and remotes by running:

 ```bash
 conan profile new hosacpp || true